BaratiLab/FaultNet/README.md

 To download the featurized data directly and for more information, visit our website, [ManufacturingNet.io.](http://manufacturingnet.io/)
-Please cite CWRU and Paderborn University if you use the raw data
+Please cite CWRU and Paderborn University if you use the raw data.

-The preprint is available here: https://arxiv.org/abs/2010.02146
+The preprint is available here: https://arxiv.org/abs/2010.02146.